Natural Hair Queen

 The best deep conditioners for 4c natural hair have moisturizers listed at the top of the ingredient list.
 Make sure the conditioner contains some of the oils listed above and does not list water as one of the principal elements.

-Your deep conditioner should restore moisture, promote growth, and leave your hair feeling like Butta!
+All deep conditioners should restore moisture, promote growth and leave your hair shiny.
+Top conditioners for natural hair include

 Tips to Help Your 4c Natural Hair Grow

-Kinkier hair needs extra care because the hair texture needs a lot of moisture.
-This means that if you want your hair to retain length, you must work hard and put forth the effort to take care of it.
+Kinkier hair needs extra care because the hair texture is more fragile than other types.
+This means that if you want to have long hair, you must work hard and put forth the effort to take care of it.

-Kinky hair grows 1/4 – 1/2 an inch per month on average.
-You need to maintain your hair and make sure that you maintain proper moisture and protein balance (if you are not protein sensitive).
+Kinky hair grows ½ an inch per month on average.
+You need to maintain your hair well and do protective styling to help your 4c hair texture grow.

 By: Patrina Haupt